-Research stresses the importance of 'test and treat' HIV strategyFebruary 18th, 2013 in HIV & AIDS
+Research stresses the importance of 'test and treat' HIV strategyFebruary 18, 2013 in Medicine & Health / HIV & AIDS

 A new study involving a McMaster researcher calls for an aggressive "test and treat" approach to HIV-positive individuals in Africa.
 The study measures the importance of different routes of transmission in 18 African countries and regions.